 All Elite Wrestling is no stranger to these entities as well.
 These go far beyond standard tag teams such as The Young Bucks and The Lucha Brothers, too.
-In this week’s AEW talent preview, we will take a deep look at the collective endeavors of Christopher Daniels, Frankie Kazarian, and Scorpio Sky: SoCal Uncensored.
+In this week’s AEW talent preview, we will take a deep look at the collective endeavors of Christopher Daniels, Frankie Kazarian, and Scorpio Sky.
+Together they are SoCal Uncensored.

 In 2012, following the disbanding of Fortune, Daniels and Kazarian began to work in tandem.
 In April, not only did they begin to pursue the TNA World Tag Team Championship, but they started to interfere in the personal life of Styles.
-On the May 10th episode of Impact Wrestling, they claimed that Styles was having an affair with Dixie Carter, the president of TNA Wrestling.
+On the May 10th episode of IMPACT Wrestling, they claimed that Styles was having an affair with Dixie Carter, the president of TNA Wrestling.
 Daniels and Kazarian went as far as to use photo and audio “evidence” to further paint Styles and Carter in a negative light.
-Despite the storyline in question being poorly received by fans at the onset, Daniels and Kazarian won the TNA World Tag Team Championship at Sacrifice in May.
+Daniels and Kazarian would later win the TNA World Tag Team Championship at Sacrifice in May.
 They would lose the championship the following month at Slammiversary.

 With the Lynch storyline in the rearview, Daniels and Kazarian firmly remained in TNA’s tag team scene.
 At Bound for Glory, in October, they lost the TNA World Tag Team Championship in a three-way match.
 They attempted to regain the championship in November, at Turning Point, against Chavo Guerrero Jr. and Hernandez but were unsuccessful.